What is FERPA

 that is written down, regardless of whether it is in a formal document or in an email

 or letter, recording or photograph.

 FERPA grants four specific rights to the student:

-The right to seek to amend education records that are believed to be inaccurate or misleading.
+- The right to seek to amend education records that are believed to be inaccurate or

-The right to file a complaint to the federal government in regards to non-compliance from KSU.
+- The right to file a complaint to the federal government in regard to non-compliance

 FERPA governs what may be released, but does not require that any information be released.

 Directory information can be shared without written consent, but all other Education

 Records can only be released with the student’s consent or if certain exemptions set